Ohio Turnpike Toll.com

 Connecting through to Indiana, Michigan or Detroit

-For traffic continuing past Toledo, the Turnpike continues 14 more miles to Exit 239 at the Indiana border, where it directly connects to the Indiana Toll Road for I-80 / I-90 onward to Chicago.
-The total Youngstown to Indiana border toll is $17.00 E-ZPass / $24.50 cash for Class 1.
+For traffic continuing past Toledo, the Turnpike continues another 64 miles to the Indiana border at Westgate, where it directly connects to the Indiana Toll Road for I-80 / I-90 onward to Chicago.
+The total Youngstown to Indiana border toll is $16.00 E-ZPass / $23.50 cash for Class 1 (ticketed section plus the Westgate barrier).

-For Detroit, take I-75 north from Exit 225 (Perrysburg) for 60 miles into downtown Detroit.
-Toll from Youngstown to that point is the same $15.50 (the Turnpike toll ends at Exit 225; I-75 in Michigan is free).
+For Detroit, take I-75 north from Exit 64 (Perrysburg) for roughly 60 miles into downtown Detroit.
+Toll from Youngstown to that point is the same $11.25 (the Turnpike toll ends at Exit 64; I-75 in Michigan is free).

 FAQ